ADK80/University/README.md

-This is the University repository to upload some works that I can make public.
+This is the University repository to upload some works which I can make public.